 The polar opposite could be said the story’s villain, The Red King, who through his horrible actions you learn to hate more and more..
 He’s a horrible person, killing for pleasure and for no reason but because he’s king.
 The ironic part is that in a tale where the heroes identify themselves as monsters he is the true monster.

 One of the strengths of Planet Hulk is its world-building of Sakaar.
-Often in science fiction a world feels one-note, but Pak, Pagulayan and Lopresti have bucked this trend by creating a varied world.
+Often in science fiction, a world feels one-note, but Pak, Pagulayan and Lopresti have bucked this trend by creating a varied world.
 Sakaar is expansive and incorporates different cultures, customs and environments.
 It makes for an interesting read as it takes the warrior planet cliche and turns it on its head.

 The strength is that each corner or new wrinkle is introduced organically throughout the story.
-Planet Hulk doesn’t gives the reader everything at once nor does it rely on retreading the same places and instead allows for new elements to be introduced on a regular basis.
+Planet Hulk doesn’t give the reader everything at once nor does it rely on retreading the same places and instead allows for new elements to be introduced on a regular basis.

 With help from Michael Avon Oeming, Alex Nino, Marshall Rogers and Gary Frank, Pagulayan and Lopresti do a great job at rendering everything that Pak throws at them.
 All of their characters are expressive, with faces that carry emotion and using the right kind of body language.
 What makes this more impressive is considering that everyone is an alien or a self-described monster.
-It’s the visual representation of these emotive moments which allows for the script to shine and without the visual emotion the smaller moments would have have fallen flat.
+It’s the visual representation of these emotive moments which allows for the script to shine and without the visual emotion the smaller moments would have fallen flat.

 That doesn’t mean they don’t excel with the bigger moments too.
 I haven’t really mentioned it yet, but Planet Hulk has plenty of action and it’s all of the artists involved do a great job in structuring the page to accommodate the Hulk’s special brand of big action.
-Pages usually consist of handful of larger panels, divided depending on what the scene require and that means that the pages are readable without being cluttered.
-At the same time it is not used in a way that is excessive either, with spreads and splash pages used sparingly for the biggest action and massive moments.
+Pages usually consist of a handful of larger panels, divided depending on what the scene requires and that means that the pages are readable without being cluttered.
+At the same time, it is not used in a way that is excessive either, with spreads and splash pages used sparingly for the biggest action and massive moments.

-Praise should also be given to colourist Chris Satomayor, who uses a vibrant colours to fill this alien world with a strong sense of lighting.
+Praise should also be given to colourist Chris Satomayor, who uses vibrant colours to fill this alien world with a strong sense of lighting.
 Not only does it make the art pop, but also helps give it that extra distinction from Earth.
 It has a science fiction brightness, but while also using earthy tones – especially when out in the wilderness.

 To sum it all up, Planet Hulk is an adventure which raises the stakes and Hulk as a character at the same time.
 The story is always moving and doesn’t dwell on the one thing for too long.
 Because of this, it allows the introduction of new ideas environments, characters and cultures.
 As a result, this sizeable story doesn’t feel like a slog, but instead one hell of a ride and proves Hulk can be at peace while playing a true hero.